 In 2018 and 2019, Jenny developed and delivered science workshops for gifted and talented primary school students, presenting on behalf of G.A.T.E.WAYS.
 She has also developed and delivered teacher professional development sessions as an employee of the University of Sydney (2015-2017) and Questacon (2001-2009).
 These included webinars, trade displays, YouTube videos, and presentations at national conferences.

-Jenny has written content and taken photographs for National Science Week resources, including the Brain Break Packs for National Science Week in 2018 and 2019, and a set of 100 pub trivia questions due for release in 2019.
+Jenny has written content and taken photographs for National Science Week resources, including the Brain Break Packs in 2018, 2019, 2020, and 2021, content for Early Childhood resources in 2019, and a set of 100 pub trivia questions and games in 2019.
 She has extensive experience writing educational materials to support science incursions, both for Creative Science Australia, and as an employee running Questacon outreach programs and the University of Sydney’s ‘CAASTRO in the Classroom’ video conferencing program.
 She has written and edited online resources and promotional material for brochures and websites, created visitor feedback forms and evaluation reports, and produced high quality reports for stakeholders such as Government officials and commercial sponsors.